Join our Civilian Storyteller Corps and help us tell the whole story of the Pennsylvania Wilds.

 This collaborative opportunity allows visitors and residents of the region to share their stories, passions, expertise and experiences in an effort to promote our region and help it thrive economically through nature and heritage-based tourism.

 Meet current WildSPEAK members

 Lou Bernard is a freelance writer, historian, explorer, outdoor enthusiast, and paranormal investigator.
 Lou is a staff member at the Annie Halenbake Ross Library, and volunteers at the Piper Aviation Museum.
 He is a member of the Lock Haven Paranormal Seekers, and investigates old legends and stories from the past.
 He lives in Clinton County.

 Ellen Matis is the owner of social media agency Hello Social Co., based in Bellefonte, Pa.
 When she’s not in the office, you can usually find her hiking and camping in one of Pennsylvania’s state parks or trying a new craft brew.

 With deep Potter County roots, Ed Byers is a former radio and TV newscaster, newspaper writer and corporate communications/media relations manager.
 Byers is past President of the Associated Press Radio- TV Broadcasters Association and The Press Club of Cleveland.
 He is retired and lives in the nearby Allegheny National Forest.

 LaKeshia Knarr is a Central Pennsylvania native, artist, outdoor enthusiast and lover of all things history.
 Since childhood she has valued the beauty and serenity of nature.
 An award-winning writer, she aims to tell the stories and history of the people and places of the Pennsylvania Wilds and build connections among them.
-LaKeshia serves as an Outreach Specialist with the PA Wilds Center and helps manage outreach and content development.
+LaKeshia serves as the Entrepreneurial Ecosystem Director at the PA Wilds Center and helps manage program development, outreach and content marketing.

 More From Our Blog